Sang712UMA/PetsApp/Documentation/Project Managment/SCRUM.md

  * Konstantina:
    - Did some changes in the class model (07/05)
-   - Uploaded her Sequence diagram on the unified model (12/05)
+   - Uploaded her Sequence diagram on the unified model (12/05) ' Did some changes in the class model and in her sequence diagram (14/05)
  * Michal:
  * Sanggil:
    - Administrator & Reward classes created